optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- Collecting benchmark problems in a dictionary is good because it makes it easy to merge problems from multiple benchmark sets or filter benchmark sets.
+- Benchmark problems are collected in a dict, not in a fixed-field data structure.
+This makes it easy to merge problems from multiple benchmark sets or filter benchmark sets.
   A fixed field data structure would not work here.

 **Problems**